CZ-NIC/knot/doc/operation.rst

 The first step for the "ZSK side" is the :doc:`keymgr <man_keymgr>` command ``keymgr pregenerate`` to prepare the ZSKs for a specified period ahead.
-For example, if he chooses *2 x zsk_lifetime + 4 x propagation_delay*, it will
+For example, if the period is *2 x zsk_lifetime + 4 x propagation_delay*, it will
 probably prepare two complete future key rollovers.
 The newly-generated ZSKs remain in non-published state until their rollover start, i.e. the time they would otherwise be generated in case of automatic key management.

-Then,
-the operator shall export the public parts of the future ZSKs (in facts in the form of future DNSKEY records) by calling ``keymgr generate-ksr``.
+Then, the "ZSK side" shall export the public parts of the future ZSKs (in the form similar to DNSKEY records) by calling ``keymgr generate-ksr`` with the same period as a parameter.
 The output (called Key Signing Request; perhaps redirected to a file) shall be then sent to the "KSK side" e.g. via e-mail.